junwai/Game/Game Rules.md

 - 5| Steps of Cinder: Deal 3 AOE Damage at the end of each of your next X Movements, where X is Attunement.
 Special
 - 6| Trace Flames: Switch places of your Elite with a Common, then deal 4 AOE damage centered around your Elite.
 Special
 - 7| Blackbody Radiation: Add X Piercing damage to any normal Attacks from your units, where X is Attunement.
 Passive
 - 8| Pyre: Select a space on the game board.
-Units and Obstacles lose 5/4/3/ Health if they end their turn within 0/1/2 spaces of that space.
-Lasts 2 turn from the end of your current turn.
+Units and Obstacles lose 5/4/3 Health if they end their turn within 0/1/2 spaces of that space.
+Lasts 2 turns from the end of your current turn.
 Special.
 - 9| Meteor: Target a space on the board with global cast range.
 All spaces within 1 space are dealt 12 Wounding Damage at the end of your next turn.
 Nondirectional.
 Cooldown.
 Special.
 - 10| Gamma Burst: 5 Wounding, Piercing, Swift damage.
 Cooldown.
 Special.